iras/JADE/readme.md

 By changing the XML nodes description, a dialogue mapping tool can be easily achieved with no additional code.

 The codebase encompasses both the standalone and the Maya client.
 And, except for two initial view classes, all the rest of the classes is shared between the two clients.
-JADE is mostly documented (EpyDoc, cfr. http://epydoc.sourceforge.net/) and most of the JADE mapping tool's model (graph.py, node.py, socket.py) is unit tested.
+JADE is mostly documented ([EpyDoc](http://epydoc.sourceforge.net/)) and most of the JADE mapping tool's model (graph.py, node.py, socket.py) is unit tested.
 An approximated class structure for the JADE mapping tool is shown right below.